 4. Swing or Momentum Trading

-Swing trading is sometimes also known as momentum trading and consists of a medium term trading strategy that aims to capture more market moves.
+Swing trading, sometimes also known as momentum trading, consists of a medium-term trading strategy that aims to capture more market moves.
 Swing traders do this by trading both with major trends and also against them when the market is correcting, so they should be willing to hold overnight positions.

 Swing traders tend to focus on entering and existing positions based on momentum indicators that provide buy and sell signals.
 Traders use them to find overbought or oversold markets they can sell or buy.
 Swing traders might also buy ahead of support or sell before resistance levels that develop on the charts of the exchange rate for a currency pair.